Prof. Malisoff's Marine Robotics Projects

 methods for controlling

 marine robots.
+It includes faculty and undergraduate and graduate student research.
 It began as a collaboration with Professor Fumin Zhang

 from the Georgia Tech School of Electrical and Computer Engineering, and currently involves